oroinc/documentation/backend/entities/customize-datagrids/backend/datasources/orm.rst

         from:
             - { table: Acme\Bundle\DemoBundle\Entity\User, alias: u }

-Please investigate this class to find out all other features.
+Make sure you investigate this class to find out all the other features.

 Add Query Hints
 ^^^^^^^^^^^^^^^